Auwate/fullstack/README.md

 To get started, clone the git repository into your local filesystem using `git clone`.

-## IMPORTANT
+## IMPORTANT - BEFORE BUILDING

 This application uses the ChatGPT API, which uses "tokens".
-For this application to run, you must put your API key into api_key.txt in the backend directory.
+For this application to run, you must put your API key into api_key.txt in the backend deploy directory.

+Once you are in the `backend/deploy` directory you can add your api key by using either command:
+- echo "{INSERT_API_KEY_HERE}" >> api_key.txt
+- sh -c 'echo "{INSERT_API_KEY_HERE}" >> api_key.txt'

+## ONLY DO THIS PART AFTER ADDING API KEY

 `cd` into the /deploy folder, which is where the `docker-compose.yml` file lives.
 You can then run the following command:
 ```